High Ropes Course

 A classic Camp activity, the Obstacle Course is full of fun and unique elements.
 In the summer, campers warm up with the Obstacle Course before breakfast!

 Our new double zipline is a Camp favorite, and is sure to draw a long line when it's open!
+We also offer a lower zipline, perfect for younger campers!

 The Challenge Course is home to many puzzles that require some solid teamwork (and a little courage) to solve.